ENGLISH

 continuing Federal oversight failures in other industries are

-unbiased experienced professional managers and management
+experienced professional managers and management experts to

-future Congressional attention.
+Congressional attention.
 Specifically, the

 Commission should investigate whether the current practice of